 Now that we understand industrial automation and automation systems, we can turn our attention to the way that goods and products are manufactured.
-In my next few posts, I will explain how companies use a combination of industrial automation and manual labour to manufacture products.
+In this post, I will explain how companies use a combination of industrial automation and manual labour to manufacture products.

-In this mini-series, I will walk you through the manufacturing workflow for a typical manufacturing company.
-With practical examples, we will learn how a company manufactures a product from receiving raw materials all the way through shipping the finished product out the door.
+In this post, I will walk you through the manufacturing workflow for a typical manufacturing company.
+With practical examples, you will learn how a company manufactures a product from receiving raw materials all the way through shipping the finished product out the door.

-The idea of this series is to give you a holistic view of the manufacturing process that many people working in the industry don’t have.
+The idea of this post is to give you a holistic view of the manufacturing process that many people working in the industry don’t have.

-Now that we know what we will learn in the series, let’s meet the company that we will be following while we learn about the manufacturing process.
+Now that we know what we will learn in the post, let’s meet the company that we will be following while we learn about the manufacturing process.

 Paper Joiners Ltd is a company that manufactures and sells staplers, a “simple” product that everyone reading this should be familiar with.